shyamvkansagra/slate/source/includes/_collectionOfWishlistPremium.md

 Argument | Type | Description
 --------- | ------- | -----------
-collectionsToRemove | array | An array of collections to remove Success callback<span>optional</span> | function | Success callback function which will be called upon successful response.
+collectionToRemove | String | Name of the collection to remove Success callback<span>optional</span> | function | Success callback function which will be called upon successful response.
 Error callback<span>optional</span> | function | Error callback function which will be called if unsuccessful response.